sebobialy/atari_usbc_power_din/README.md

 # Introduction

-This is a simple power DIN connector USB-C replacement for Atari 8-bit computers with PowerDelivery capability.
+This is a simple power DIN connector USB-C replacement for Atari 8-bit computers, with PowerDelivery capability.

 ![mounted](images/mounted.jpg)
 ![top](images/top.jpg)